altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 # LIXIN-MERPH
 {
-~Felix awoke to his face staring back at him in the mirrored ceiling.~ ~the original owners still kneeling at the foot of a king size bed.~ *He yawned - stretched himself awake*
+~Felix awoke to his face staring back at him in the mirrored ceiling.~ ~The original owners still kneeling at the foot of a king size bed.~ *He yawned - stretched himself awake*
-*then shifted through clothing of the man’s walk-in closet* ~he was roughly the same size.~
+*Then shifted through clothing of the man’s walk-in closet* ~He was roughly the same size.~
 "Go make us some breakfast - some eggs, and waffles" ~Felix said without turning back.~
 ~Inside the closet was a mirror. ~
 ~Inside of which several drawers for cufflinks. ~
 ~To his left were suits - from white, to black and most colors in between.~ ~He felt like standing out today.~
-'a nice red suit'
+'A nice red suit'
-~something to catch the eyes.~
+~Something to catch the eyes.~
 ~He was back in the city:~
-'might as well be seen.'
+'Might as well be seen.'
 ~Felix inspected the dress shirt.~
-~yes he was almost exactly the same size as Felix.~ *he rolled the cufflinks in his fingers, shifting them into place.*
+~Yes he was almost exactly the same size as Felix.~ *He rolled the cufflinks in his fingers, shifting them into place.*
 }
 {
 ~He brought the girl down the stairs~
-~she was much younger than the man he sent to the kitchen~ ~The man was over the stove, watching the eggs.~ "Scambled,"
+~She was much younger than the man he sent to the kitchen~ ~The man was over the stove, watching the eggs.~ "Scambled,"
-*Felix said, and the man started fixing the eggs. * ~the waffle iron beeped.~
+*Felix said, and the man started fixing the eggs. * ~The waffle iron beeped.~
-~And moments later Felix was presented with a hearty meal.~ ~complete with milk.~
+~And moments later Felix was presented with a hearty meal.~ ~Complete with milk.~
 *He tipped the glass at the man, then to the woman.*
 "Thank you for your service, go eat some yourselves."
-*he nodded - then drank.*
+*He nodded - then drank.*
-~He suspected they were in fact: horrible people.~ ~considering the house they lived in...~
+~He suspected they were in fact: horrible people.~ ~Considering the house they lived in...~
-'no one had this much money and got it by being kind or nice,' *he thought while scarfing down the food.*
+'No one had this much money and got it by being kind or nice,' *He thought while scarfing down the food.*
 *Felix handed them the plate.*
 *Then he took out his phone and started fiddling with it.*
-*He typed a long while, eventually he pressed one button* *and held the phone out in front of their faces.*
+*He typed a long while, eventually he pressed one button* *And held the phone out in front of their faces.*
 ~Their eye’s twitch - a sign the namshub was taking.~ ~He wrote them to be philanthropists.~
 ~Fundraisers for the poor.~
-'that was a good thing'
+'That was a good thing'
-~he told himself,~
+~He told himself,~
-'they were probably horrible people - why not make them better.'
+'They were probably horrible people - why not make them better.'
 }
 {
-*He left them, taking the keys to their large SUV,* ~the really expensive brand only douches drove.~
+*He left them, taking the keys to their large SUV,* ~The really expensive brand only douches drove.~
-~he always wondered what the appeal was - now was his turn.~ ~He should check that Martha was listening - that she found somewhere safe.~ ~He accessed the back of the mind - searching - only to not find her.~ *He nodded to himself.*
+~He always wondered what the appeal was - now was his turn.~ ~He should check that Martha was listening - that she found somewhere safe.~ ~He accessed the back of the mind - searching - only to not find her.~ *He nodded to himself.*
-~he did not know how she hid from the ping,~
+~He did not know how she hid from the ping,~
-~but that she was clearly holding back...~
+~But that she was clearly holding back...~
-~what was her game?~
+~What was her game?~
 }
 {
 ~He drove aimlessly for a long while.~
-~He watched the fuel plummet on the inefficient vehicle.~ ~he was weaving through traffic just for the fun of it...~ ~so far he hadn’t caused any traffic.~
+~He watched the fuel plummet on the inefficient vehicle.~ ~He was weaving through traffic just for the fun of it...~ ~So far he hadn’t caused any traffic.~
 ~In the rear view mirror - he saw flashing blue lights.~ *He sighed and calmly pulled over.*
-~He waited for the motorcycle cop to knock on his window.~ *he rolled it down.*
+~He waited for the motorcycle cop to knock on his window.~ *He rolled it down.*
 "Do you know why I pulled you over?"
 "Probably because I was driving like a reckless jackass, I suspect."
 *The cop tilted his head - and put his hand on his gun.*
-"Oh relax - I’m harmless - I’ve got my license and registration here" *he held out his phone for the cop to see.*
+"Oh relax - I’m harmless - I’ve got my license and registration here" *He held out his phone for the cop to see.*
-*He stiffened slightly - his eye had started twitching,* "who’s a good boy?"
+*He stiffened slightly - his eye had started twitching,* "Who’s a good boy?"
-~the cop didn’t answer...~
+~The cop didn’t answer...~
 "When I say, who’s a good boy, you say ‘I am, sir’, now - who’s a good boy?"
 "I am, sir."
-"Now, go back to your little bike back there - and forget all about me" *the officer retreated back to the bike.*
+"Now, go back to your little bike back there - and forget all about me" *The officer retreated back to the bike.*
 *Felix sighed.*
-~sometimes it wasn’t any fun to have to tell them exactly what to say...~ }
+~Sometimes it wasn’t any fun to have to tell them exactly what to say...~ }
 {
 *Felix drove on.*
-~His stomach growled: he had breakfast, but not second breakfast.~ ~He exited the highway and scanned the streets for somewhere fancy to eat.~ ~not that there was much around here.~
+~His stomach growled: he had breakfast, but not second breakfast.~ ~He exited the highway and scanned the streets for somewhere fancy to eat.~ ~Not that there was much around here.~
-~but he would find something.~
+~But he would find something.~
 }
 {
 %%%%